fluttercandies/flutter_photo_manager/README.md

 Here are some common cases:

 - HEIC files are not fully supported across platforms.
-We suggest you to upload the JPEG file (99% quality compressed thumbnail) in order to keep a consistent behavior between multiple platforms.
+We suggest you to upload the JPEG file (`.file` if the file is HEIC) in order to keep a consistent behavior between multiple platforms.
   See [flutter/flutter#20522][] for more detail.
 - Videos will only be obtained in the original format,